If you’re thinking of applying to VIPKID, you probably already know about the mock class.

 This one is obvious, but worth mentioning just in case.
 You should have gone through the slides before class so you’re not reading what’s on the side of them or figuring out how to teach them during class.

 You should also look professional, with your hair combed and wearing a plain shirt with nothing on it.

-Last, you should have some props and teaching tools at the ready by the side of your computer so you aren’t reaching for them throughout class.
+Last, you should have some props and teaching tools at the ready aside your computer, so you aren’t reaching for them throughout the class.

 How are you Graded in the Mock Class?

 Your mock class grade will be based on your performance in four areas:

 - ESL Foundation

 - VIPKID Techniques